Chart Color Schemes

 AreaSearch analysis reveals Glenfield Park recording weaker employment conditions than most comparable areas nationwide

-Conversely, agriculture, forestry & fishing has lower representation at 1.6% versus the regional average of 5.3%.
-Local employment opportunities appear limited, as shown by the count of Census working population vs resident population.
-In the past year, employment increased by 3.3%, labour force by 4.9%, leading to a 1.5 percentage point rise in unemployment.
-Rest of NSW saw employment decline of 0.5% and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National forecasts suggest employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Glenfield Park's employment mix indicates local employment should increase by 6.6% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area offers limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 3.1%, while labour force rose by 4.8%, leading to an unemployment rise of 1.5 percentage points.
+In comparison, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Glenfield Park's employment mix suggests local employment should increase by 6.6% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment